The Boldin Financial Planner Take control of your plans. Retire earlier, with more security and find financial confidence.

 Best for: People who track their lifestyle in detail and want those specifics to move the needle.

-UConn’s Health Life Expectancy Calculator is a 15-question tool that outputs two numbers most tools skip: total life expectancy and predicted healthy years.
-It also tells you whether you’re above or below average.
+Most life expectancy calculators give you one number.
+UConn’s Health Life Expectancy Calculator gives you two: total life expectancy and predicted healthy years.
+It’s a 15-question tool that also tells you whether you’re above or below average.
 The healthy-years distinction is useful for estimating active retirement costs against later-phase healthcare costs.

 Best for: People who want a quick estimate with a clear signal on how many of those years are likely to be healthy ones.